steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 Jailbreaking is something that's rarely discussed in the iOS developer community.
 Which is unfortunate - because it's amazing.
 Let's walk through a few useful things you can do with it.
 (Picture by [@mnzthegreat](https://twitter.com/mnzthegreat/status/1264848209735585792))

+Update May 30: [The details to the 13.5 unc0ver exploit are now online](https://twitter.com/steipete/status/1266378266497044485?s=21).
+Expect Apple to patch this fast.

 # Definition & Legality

 >iOS jailbreaking is a privilege escalation to remove software restrictions imposed by Apple on iOS, tvOS, and watchOS.
 This is done through a series of kernel patches.
 This jailbreaking allows root access to iOS, allowing the downloading and installing of additional applications and extensions which are unavailable through the official Apple App Store. ([Source](https://www.techacrobat.com/ios-12-4-unc0ver-jailbreak/))